the-suri-project/suri-docs-old/docs/faqs.md

 <FaqBox title="What happens when my Suri domain expires?">

-As you probably already know, Suris follow a subscription model in which they have an expiration date.
+Suris follow a subscription model in which they have an expiration date.
 When that date comes, the domain will be available for anyone to buy it.
 So the question here is, what happens with the associated NFT?

-The solution is very simple, the NFT mint (the definition, not the token itself) will be automatically canceled through an off-chain program, so the next owner will mint a nwe NFT for the domain.
+The NFT mint (the definition, not the token itself) will be automatically canceled through an off-chain program, so the next owner will mint a nwe NFT for the domain.
+The current NFT will have its image and meta replaced to reflect the new expired state, so users should burn the NFT to avoid confusion.

 </FaqBox>